canonical/maubot-operator/README.md

 # Maubot operator

-A Juju charm deploying and managing Maubot on Kubernetes.
+A Juju charm deploying and managing [Maubot](https://github.com/maubot/maubot) on Kubernetes.

-Maubot is a plugin-based Matrix bot system written in Python.
+Maubot is a plugin-based [Matrix](https://matrix.org/) bot system written in Python.

 ## Architecture

+The charm has the following architecture:

 ```mermaid
 graph TD;